truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 {{< include file="/content/_includes/23.10FeatureList.md" type="page" >}}

 <a href="https://ixsystems.atlassian.net/issues/?filter=10359&atlOrigin=eyJpIjoiNTczY2E2NmVjODk5NGE0NThlZTFlOTI4MDFhOTMzNzUiLCJwIjoiaiJ9" target="_blank">Click here</a> for the full changelog of completed tickets that are included in the 23.10-BETA.1 release.
-With the changelog open in Jira, click <span class="iconify" data-icon="mdi:export-variant"></span> **Export** to print or download the changelog in various file formats.
+Open the changelog in Jira to see the <span class="iconify" data-icon="mdi:export-variant"></span> **Export** menu to print or download the changelog in various file formats.

-## 23.10 Ongoing Issues
+### 23.10-BETA.1 Ongoing Issues

-[Click here](https://ixsystems.atlassian.net/issues/?filter=10357&atlOrigin=eyJpIjoiZGYwODg1MjgzZDFiNDVkN2FlMGRjNzcwZGJjMzRiODkiLCJwIjoiaiJ9) to view the latest information about tracked issues discovered from community or internal testing.
+[Click here](https://ixsystems.atlassian.net/issues/?filter=10361&atlOrigin=eyJpIjoiN2ExNTQ5YmE0NmNkNGQyN2FiMTJmYmJlOWIwZWI0ZjIiLCJwIjoiaiJ9) to view the latest information about issues discovered in 23.10-BETA.1 that are being resolved in a future TrueNAS SCALE release.

-High impact issues might also be noted in this section.